sebastienwallukat/CR_sql_library/README.md

 **Q: How often are these queries updated?**
 A: We aim to validate and update queries quarterly.
 Each query includes a "Last validated" date to indicate when it was last checked.

-**Q: Can I use these queries in production systems?**
-A: These queries are primarily designed for analysis and reporting.
-For production systems, additional optimization and error handling may be required.

-### Technical Questions

-**Q: Why do some of my queries timeout in BigQuery?**
-A: Queries processing large volumes of data may timeout.
-Try limiting your date range, adding more specific filters, or optimizing your query using the techniques in the "SQL Query Performance Optimization" section.

-**Q: How do I handle NULL values in my analysis?**
-A: Use `COALESCE()` or `IFNULL()` functions to substitute NULL values.
-For calculations, utilize `SAFE_DIVIDE()` instead of the division operator to avoid errors.

 **Q: How can I verify my chargeback rate calculations are correct?**
 A: Compare your results with the standard tables like `sdp-prd-cti-data.intermediate.shop_chargeback_rates_current`.
 Chargeback rates should divide the count of chargebacks by the count of transactions (not the monetary amounts).

-### Business Questions

-**Q: What's a normal chargeback rate for Shopify merchants?**
-A: Chargeback rates vary significantly by industry.
-Generally, rates below 0.5% are considered healthy, 0.5-1% warrant attention, and rates above 1% are concerning.
-Use industry benchmarks for more specific guidance.

-**Q: How do I identify high-risk merchants most efficiently?**
-A: Combine multiple risk signals including chargeback rates, velocity changes, and Trust Battery scores.
-The `shop_risk_indicators` table provides consolidated risk metrics.

 **Q: What's the difference between GMV and GPV in the context of risk analysis?**
 A: Gross Merchandise Value (GMV) represents the total sales value of merchandise sold, while Gross Payment Volume (GPV) represents the portion processed through Shopify Payments.
 For risk analysis, GPV is often more relevant as it represents financial exposure.